yxlee245/app-iris-ml-react-fastapi/README.md

 - `KAGGLE_KEY` - the secret key to access Kaggle API (Refer [here](https://www.kaggle.com/docs/api) for the steps to generate the API key)
 - `HEROKU_ID` - the email you use to log in to Heroku (Only needed if deploying to Heroku)
 - `HEROKU_API_KEY` - the API key to your Heroku account (Only needed if deploying to Heroku.
 Can be found in your account settings)
-- `APP_NAME` - the application name in Heroku to deploy the app to (Only needed if deploying to Heroku)

 ### Starting steps
 Clone this repo and navigate to this folder.